Shubham189/ChunML.github.io/_posts/2016-11-3-Problem-Faster-RCNN-GPU.md

 ./data/scripts/fetch_faster_rcnn_models.sh
 {% endhighlight %}

 It took some minutes to complete, since the model is quite large in size.
-Now, I got everything ready and couldn't way any longer to run the *demo*:
+Now, I got everything ready and couldn't wait any longer to run the *demo*:

 {% highlight python %}
 python ./tools/demo.py